bshabashFD/bshabashFD.github.io_old2/_posts/2019-08-03-how-to-use-text-with-rnn.md

 ## Phase 2: Define our problem

 We're going to use this text collection to train an RNN which can generate Shakespeare-like writing.
 We will give it a string of length $n$ characters, and it will generate the next character for us.
 We see we have 65 unique characters, so this will be a 65 class classification problem.
-We will provide a single string of length n, and will process it to create an output of 1 character.
+We will provide a single string of length $n$, and will process it to create an output of 1 character.

 Simply speaking, we'd like our network to learn to print "o" when we provide the string "hell" (to make "hello") or "e" when we provide the string "goodby" (to make "goodbye").